Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 ## Exercise 1 (Crawl) - Simple device feature configuration with Ansible and building our first playbook

+One of the fundamental concepts of Ansible are playbooks.

 ## Exercise 2 (Walk) -